 42-inch Sanyo Plasma TV

-- Multiple circuit boards had gone bad within the TV.
+- What was the problem: Multiple circuit boards had gone bad within the TV.
 Depending on how many parts stop functioning, a repair technician can sometimes save the circuit boards.
 However, if too many parts are bad, it will require purchasing new or refurbished circuit boards to properly repair the TV.

 Total repair cost: $200, including parts and labor.